ekmartinez/Linux_Notes/Installation/Gentoo_Linux/README.md

 reboot
 ```

-If you get a login prompt, you made it alive.
+If you get a login prompt, that means you made it alive.